datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

     ## [1] "meanNDVI"

-However, by renaming we loose the information that this is at the Harvard Forest.
+By renaming the column, we lose the "HARV" in the header that reminds us what site our data are from.
 While, we are only working with one site now, we might want to compare several sites worth of data in the future.
-To allow us to do this, let's add a column to our data frame called "site".
-We can populate this with the site name.
+Let's add a column to our `data.frame` called "site".
+We can populate this column with the site name - HARV.
+Let's also create a year column and populate it with 2011 - the year our data were collected.

     #add a site column to our data